architecture-building-systems/CityEnergyAnalyst/docs/installation/installation-on-macos.rst

 Installation guide for macOS
 ==============================

-There mainly 3 ways or interfaces.
+There are 3 ways to use CEA.

 #.
 CEA Dashboard: This a graphical user interface to CEA, open source and developed by the CEA Team using web-based technology.
 #.
 CEA Command Line: This is the command line to all the commands of CEA from your computer terminal.